sathify/CCSS/README.md

 ##### Compass
 Compass has no class definitions, it is an extension of SASS which provides a lot of utilities.
 It is used for general useful mixins, and sass compilation.
 Compass mixins should nearly *always* be used in cases where vendor prefixes are required.
-This again is a nice to have.
+This again is a nice to have and [Bourbon](http://bourbon.io/), on the first look is a great alternative.

 <a id="principles"></a>